gekitsu/bouldering-for-beginners/buying-your-first-shoes.md

 * AND ALSO usually only available in smaller sizes
 * fortunately, at the time of writing, the trend goes strongly towards ungendered high/low volume models instead

+#### Neutral, Moderate & Aggressive?
+What’s That About?

+* often a conglomerate of downturn, heel tensioning, potentially also asymmetry
+* leaves out several shoe models where these three don’t align as linearly

 ## How to choose Your First Shoe

 ### Demands Placed On a First Shoe